tangy1227/CSE6242ProjectPublic/README.md

 python -m http.server 8000
 ```

 For Windows users, you must specify the full path of the requirements.txt and CODE/visualization/ for the above to run as expected.
 You can get the full path by right-clicking on that file or directory and selecting 'Properties.'
 Copy the entire path in 'Location' to the very end and paste it into the anaconda window, then add the remainder ('\requirements.txt' and '\visualization\', respectively) to that string to get the complete path.
-When using the second terminal to execute the commands, please also use Anaconda Terminal.
+When using the second terminal to execute the latter half of the above commands, please use Anaconda Terminal there as well.

 * Finally, open a browser, and navigate to http://localhost:8000/chloropleth_map.html